-Deviation from a particular recommendation or other guidance in the standards is accepted actuarial practice for an unusual or unforeseen situation for which the standards are inappropriate.
-The actuary should disclose, in confidence, that situation to the chairperson or vice-chairperson of the appropriate practice committee; or of the Practice Council of the Canadian Institute of Actuaries, or of the Committee on Rules of Professional Conduct of the Canadian Institute of Actuaries, or of the Actuarial Standards Board.
-[Effective December 1, 2002July 1, 2011]
+.01 Deviation from a particular recommendation or other guidance in the standards is accepted actuarial practice for an unusual or unforeseen situation for which the standards are inappropriate.
+The actuary should disclose, in confidence, that situation to the chairperson or vice-chairperson of the appropriate practice committee or of the Practice Council of the Canadian Institute of Actuaries.
+[Effective July 1, 2011]

-- An unusual or unforeseen situation could arise because it is neither practical nor useful to anticipate every situation when drafting the standards.
+- .02 An unusual or unforeseen situation could arise because it is neither practical nor useful to anticipate every situation when drafting the standards.
 Disclosure of such a situation gives the Actuarial Standards Board of Canada an opportunity to decide whether the standards need to be revised to cater to it, which results in better standards, or whether the situation is so exceptional that the standards cannot reasonably be expected to cater to it.
 The purpose of the recommended disclosure is not to decide whether or not the actuary's conduct was in accordance with accepted actuarial practice.
 The actuary may therefore make that disclosure in confidence, either before or after the event.
 It is not appropriate for the actuary to limit that disclosure to a report that the Canadian Institute of Actuaries may not see. - .03 Accepted actuarial practice evolves.
 The standards are not intended to inhibit research and discussion that contribute to that evolution.
-In an unusual or unforeseen situation, they may produce an inappropriate result and are therefore no substitute for sound judgment. - .04 The chairperson or vice-chairperson to whom the situation is disclosed is exempt from the obligation towould follow the procedures set out in Rule 13 (Collateral Obligations) with respect to the disclosure. - Usually, the actuary would report without reservation when deviating from a particular recommendation or other guidance in the standards in accordance with this subsection 1330, but it may sometimes be appropriate to describe and justify the deviation in the report.
+In an unusual or unforeseen situation, they may produce an inappropriate result and are therefore no substitute for sound judgment. - .04 The chairperson or vice-chairperson to whom the situation is disclosed would follow the procedures set out in Rule 13 (Collateral Obligations). - .05 Usually, the actuary would report without reservation when deviating from a particular recommendation or other guidance in the standards in accordance with this subsection 1330, but it may sometimes be appropriate to describe and justify the deviation in the report.

-1340 MATERIALITY
+1340 Materiality

-- 01 Deviation from a particular recommendation or other guidance in the standards is accepted actuarial practice if the effect of so doing is not material.
-[Effective December 1, 2002] - Judgment about materiality pervades virtually all work and affects the application of nearly all standards.
+- .01 Deviation from a particular recommendation or other guidance in the standards is accepted actuarial practice if the effect of so doing is not material.
+[Effective December 1, 2002] - .02 Judgment about materiality pervades virtually all work and affects the application of nearly all standards.
 The words "materiality" and "material" seldom appear in the standards, but are understood throughout them.
-For example, the recommendation that approximation is appropriate if it does not affect the result means that it does not materially affect the result. - .03 "Material" has its ordinary meaning, but is judged from the point of view of a user, having regard for the purpose of the work.
+For example, the recommendation that approximation is appropriate if it does not affect the result means that it does not materially affect the result.

+.03 "Material" has its ordinary meaning, but is judged from the point of view of a user, having regard for the purpose of the work.
 Thus, an omission, understatement, or overstatement is material if the actuary expects it materially to affect either the user's decision making or the user's reasonable expectations.
 When the user does not specify a standard of materiality, judgment falls to the actuary.
 That judgment may be difficult for one or more of these reasons.